-Samsung is working on a phone with a foldable screen, known as the Galaxy X. It has confirmed the phone will be announced and go on sale in 2018, most likely toward year-end.
+Samsung is working on a phone with a foldable screen, known as the Galaxy X. It is said that the phone will be announced in January 2019, and will be on show at MWC at the end of February.

 Bloomberg says the company plans to announce the foldable phone under its Note brand.

 When is the Samsung Galaxy X release date?

 Samsung told investors in January 2018 that the foldable Galaxy X would launch in 2018.
 However, reports from Korea now suggest it will be shown off at MWC in February 2019.

 Samsung said: “In 2018, we will differentiate through the development of cutting-edge products, such as foldable OLED smartphones.”

 But the bad news is that Samsung’s quirky folding phone might be tough to bag, with Forbes stating that “the expectation for the Galaxy X is as a limited-run device in a single territory - more than likely the home territory of South Korea”.
 It adds that it will be one of the rarest phones in 2018.